 First on the list of negatives is the similarity of creative thinking to schizophrenic thinking.
-Researchers find increasing evidence for the genetic basis for schizophrenia.
-As they search through the relatives and family trees of schizophrenics, there appear a larger than average number of people in creative fields.
+Researchers find increasing evidence for the genetic basis for schizophrenia, as they search through family trees of schizophrenics.
+There appears to be a larger than average number of people in creative fields in these family trees.
 In the same manner, examining the families of famous creative people reveal more members exhibiting types of psychopathology than found in an average population.
-Abnormal thinking exhibited by people diagnosed with Schizophrenic spectrum disorders include the following:
+Abnormal thinking includes:

 - Delusional thinking, which is similar to using divergent associations